markurquhart/markurquhart/README.md

 # Hi there, my name's Mark

 I'm a Senior Manager of Solution Architects at Klaviyo.
-I also build apps and other fun projects on the side to keep up my coding skills.
+I also build apps and other projects on the side to keep up my dev skills.

 ![image of computer on table](banner.png)